City of Philadelphia’s Opioid website

 “Supply-side” solutions are not enough.

-- Nonetheless, we can’t condone lawlessness so police are enforcement laws against drug sales while piloting pre-arrest diversion which they plan to expand, budget allowing.
+• Nonetheless, we can’t condone lawlessness so police are enforcing laws against drug sales while piloting pre-arrest diversion which they plan to expand, budget allowing.

 “Demand-side” solutions are not enough: